gridlab/gridlab.ohio.edu/_posts/2016-09-30-whatis-imi.md

 ---
-title: What is the Immersive Media Initiative?
+title: Blog: What is the Immersive Media Initiative?
 ---
 The future of immersive media is now, and with the help of the Immersive Media Initiative, OU’s GRID Lab will set a precedent of innovation in schools across the country.